learningmatter-mit/atom_by_atom/README.md

 atombyatom run per-site_cgcnn --dataset bulk_dos
 ```

-The results of running the model (including the train/val/test results, and a checkpoint of the best model) are stored in the atombyatom/results/model_name/dataset_name directory. the README.md files inside of the per-site_cgcnn and per-site_painn submodules for more details about these two models.
+The results of running the model (including the train/val/test results, and a checkpoint of the best model) are stored in the atombyatom/results/model_name/dataset_name directory. the README.md files inside of the per-site_cgcnn, per-site_painn and per-site_crabnet submodules for more details about these models.

+## Analyzing the